 We consider all applications for a child to join our school equally and fairly, although applications from children with siblings at the school may be given priority.
 Children will be admitted subject to availability of a place.

 - We are a co-educational, multi-racial school and candidates from all ethnic minority groups are welcomed provided that they are prepared to take part fully in all school activities.

 - All applications will be treated in a sensitive manner and are confidential.

 - Children with special educational needs and disabilities are welcome at Rosslyn.
 Specialist teachers provide support in either small groups or with individual tuition as needed.
 All our children achieve their potential, and many exceed the standards expected for their age.

 - Children with English as an additional language are welcome at Rosslyn and are well supported with language-enriched activities.

 - We aim to be an inclusive school that welcomes children from all backgrounds and abilities.

 - Applicants with special needs are given special consideration at all times.
 Wherever feasible, the school seeks to offer access to pupils with disabilities.

-- Any child that is refused admission will be reconsidered on written request to the Principal.
+- Any child that is refused admission will be reconsidered on written request to the Head Teacher.